Important FAFSA Changes (effective 2012-2013)

 You currently owe taxes and have not paid the IRS in full

 Please be advised that if your FAFSA is selected for verification and you are not eligible to use the IRS data retrieval tool (or choose not to use the tool), then you will need to request a Tax Transcript from the IRS.
-This year the law changed and we are no longer able to accept signed copies of federal tax returns from students and parents for FAFSA verification purposes.
+In 2012-2013 the law changed and we are no longer able to accept signed copies of federal tax returns from students and parents for FAFSA verification purposes.
 If you owe taxes and have not paid in full you are not eligible to receive a tax transcript.

 Click here for instructions on How to Order your Tax Transcript from the IRS.